lucasrennok/Minesweeper/v3_py_GUI/README.md

 ## Executing
 You will have to choose the mode and the difficult of the game.

+Right click of the mouse unlock a place in the matrix(and a number or a mine appear)

+Left click of the mouse put a flag at a place in the matrix(and 'B' appear)

 ## Coming soon
 A multiplayer mode... maybe.